DA: Former BC student facing manslaughter charge subjected boyfriend to ‘unending abuse’ prior to his graduation day suicide

-BOSTON (WHDH) - A former Boston College student is facing an involuntary manslaughter charge in connection with the suicide death of her boyfriend, who she “physically, verbally and psychologically” abused for months before he lept to his death in May — just hours before he was slated to graduate, Suffolk District Attorney Rachael Rollins announced Monday.
+BOSTON (WHDH) – A former Boston College student is facing an involuntary manslaughter charge in connection with the suicide death of her boyfriend, who she “physically, verbally and psychologically” abused for months before he leapt to his death in May — just hours before he was slated to receive his diploma, Suffolk District Attorney Rachael Rollins announced Monday.

-A Suffolk grand jury returned an indictment charging Inyoung You, 21, of South Korea, in the texting-suicide death of 22-year-old Alexander Urtula.
+A Suffolk grand jury returned an indictment charging Inyoung You, 21, of South Korea, in the texting-suicide death of 22-year-old Alexander Urtula, a biology major from Cedar Grove, New Jersey, who completed his coursework in December 2018.
+Prior to his death, he had been working as a researcher in New York.

 The indictment alleges her non-stop abuse resulted in “overwhelming” Urtula’s will to live.